hvandermarel/GNSS-Perl-toolbox/README.md

 - `gpslatency.pl` GNSS file latency
 - `ydrange.pl` comma separated list of (files with) year-month-day information

-These scripts depend on the `libgpstime.pm` Perl module for processing file templates and date/time conversion.
+The second set of scripts depend on the `libgpstime.pm` Perl module for processing file templates and date/time conversion.
 The module must be installed in the same directory as the scripts.

 ### GNSS raw data parsers